Back to all posts

 You might think of Polaroid pictures as always being those classic, square-shaped snapshots with the iconic white borders.
 But, actually, there's quite a variety of sizes available.
 Just so you're aware, when we talk about the dimensions of Polaroid photos, we’re including that distinctive white border.

-Here’s a quick look at some of the common sizes:
+Here’s a quick look at some of the common polaroid dimensions:

 • Mini Polaroids: These are about 2″ x 3 1/2″.
 Compact and great for capturing little moments.